-Usually, when people think of NYC, they imagine Manhattan.
+Usually, when people think of New York, they imagine Manhattan.
 Why?
 Well, at least because it’s the best that could have ever happened to you!
-When you come to New York, you can pass through the Bronx or skip Staten Island, but the only borough you will definitely visit is Manhattan.
+When you come to NYC, you can pass through the Bronx or skip Staten Island, but the only borough you will definitely visit is Manhattan.

 You shouldn’t trust us on our bare word – instead, take a look at what Manhattan, New York, has to offer.
 Wall Street for business, Bloomingdale for shopping, Broadway for entertainment, Harlem for rich authentic culture.
 We can keep throwing big names at you, but that’s not what Manhattan is about.
 It can be immense and bustling, or it can be small and charming.
 We bet you’ll find something you haven’t seen in this borough.
 Even if you were born and spent all your life here – you’ve probably been walking past this quaint vintage shop or that delightful tiny café on a daily basis, or never even thought of getting nightscapes from the Empire State Building, one of the tallest in NYC!

 Manhattan is home to the largest financial and business center in the nation.
 Case point: two-thirds of all the jobs in NYC are concentrated in Manhattan.
 Why?
 Start counting with the New York Stock Exchange on the notorious Wall Street, then move to Manhattan’s corporate sector with Midtown’s office spaces and the advertising giants, add Silicon Alley for some tech experts, and don’t forget the media from news to TV, film, and radio.
 In short, it means you’ll hardly find a job that Manhattan, New York, doesn’t offer.
 Want more?
 It’s a paradise for travel agents and real estate firms, not to mention the job offers on artistic scene.